 Calculating Total Cost of Ownership

 Nothing has a more significant impact on the long-term success or failure of your BPM system than the quality of BPMS implementation.
 Done well, you’re more likely to experience a greater ROI in a lot less time.
 If the implementation process was poorly executed, you could waste a lot of time and money without ever seeing any advantages.
-That being said, you need to evaluate the total cost of ownership (TCO) for your chosen ERP.
+That being said, you need to evaluate the total cost of ownership (TCO) for your chosen BPM system.
 It’s this figure that you need to budget for and to measure your ROI against.

 We suggest taking into considerations these four main factors influencing small business BPM costs:

 When it comes time to choosing an BPM system, the most important question to ask yourself is whether to deploy an on-premise system or a cloud ERP solution.
 Cloud BPMS is provided as a service that does not have to be managed or serviced by your IT staff.
 With this type of deployment, a company’s BPM system and its associated data and information are managed centrally (in the Internet “cloud”) by the BPM software vendor and are accessed by customers using a web browser.

 On-premise BPM solutions are installed locally on your company’s hardware and servers, then managed by your IT staff.
 They usually require large upfront and ongoing investments to purchase and manage the software and the related hardware and facilities necessary to run it.

 On-premise solutions don’t make a lot of sense for small businesses.
 The cost of buying the infrastructure you’d need to host the BPM would be untenable.
 Smaller businesses usually go for a cloud-hosted deployment – less initial outlay means a faster return.
 Cloud BPM solutions tend to be priced per user.